Electrowinning Cell

 The default access window consists of a number of sections, depending on user specifications.
 The tabs that may be visible are:

-1. The first tab has the same name as the model tag and contains general information relating to the unit.
+1. ECell tab - Contains general information relating to the unit.

-3. The Info section, contains general settings for the unit and allows the user to include documentation about the unit and create Hyperlinks to external documents.
-This is fully described in Common Data Sections.
+4. Info tab - Contains general settings for the unit and allows the user to include documentation about the unit and create Hyperlinks to external documents.

-4. Links tab, only visible in SysCAD 9.2, contains a summary table for all the input and output streams.
+5. Links tab, contains a summary table for all the input and output streams.

-5. Audit tab - contains summary information required for Mass and Energy balance.
+6. Audit tab - Contains summary information required for Mass and Energy balance.
 See Model Examples for enthalpy calculation Examples.

 Requirements